 The most basic function of any pizza slicer is to cut up a pizza easily and quickly.
 To test this, we specifically look at blade sharpness and how it cuts pizzas of different thicknesses.
 We started by baking over five different pizzas and slicing each, alternating cutters for comparison.
 In addition, we cut other items to determine intricacies that we wouldn't normally see with just pizza.
 Each blade cut up thin tortillas, baby tomatoes, cheese, crackers, cucumbers, apples, and more.
 The blades that could slice through everything with great ease are given the highest scores.

-Pizza blades like the Love This Kitchen Ultimate, Checkered Chef Rocker, and KitchenStar 14 inch completely crushed the cutting performance tests.
+Pizza blades like the Checkered Chef Rocker and KitchenStar 14 inch completely crushed the cutting performance tests.
 They are incredibly sharp, slicing through all items easily.
 We were able to shave the skin off of an apple!
-All have similar performances when it comes to pizza slicing.
-The Love This Kitchen Ultimate is the longest with a thicker blade than the other options, making it THE top choice for larger pizzas with thicker crusts.
+They have similar performances when it comes to pizza slicing.

-The other two are thinner stainless steel blades, with the KitchenStar 14 inch having a depth about a half-inch deeper than the Checkered Chef Rocker.
-All offer unbeatable cutting performance compared to other designs.
+They both have thinner stainless steel blades, with the KitchenStar 14 inch having a depth about a half-inch deeper than the Checkered Chef Rocker.
+Both offer unbeatable cutting performance compared to other designs.
 Every time a pizza or tortilla is sliced, it separates all the pieces, so you're not pulling them apart with your fingers.
 They also keep toppings in place and are incredibly easy to use.

 Of the traditional pizza wheels tested, the KitchenAid Gourmet, Schvubenr Pizza Wheel, and Kitchy Wheel are the highlighted favorites.
 The KitchenAid Gourmet features a 3.5-inch wheel that does well on medium to thin-crust pizzas.
 The Kitchy Wheel is four inches large as well.
 Both have very sharp blades that easily allow you to slice through a pizza crust.
 The Schvubenr Pizza Wheel has a 3-inch blade that requires two passes to get through super thick crusts.

-We also like the FAVIA Handheld, which has a larger blade than the Kitchy but isn't as sharp.
-The Yinghezu 4.72 has the largest diameter wheel (a little over four inches) and is also suitable for deeper pizzas.
-All these wheel cutters can be sharpened, but it takes a lot more effort to do so in comparison to pizza blades.
-It's important to note that all-wheel cutters have some topping drop, especially if the wheel is too small for the pizza crust thickness.
+The Yinghezu 4.72 has the largest diameter wheel (a little over four inches) and is suitable for deeper pizzas.
+The wheel cutters can be sharpened, but it takes a lot more effort to do so in comparison to pizza blades.
+It's important to note that all wheel cutters have some topping drop, especially if the wheel is too small for the pizza crust thickness.

 The Dreamfarm Scizza Scissor is another unique option.
 It's a pair of scissors that allow you to slice your way right through the pizza.
 The blades are quite sharp and do well across our tests.
 Just know that cutting time is almost tripled, but you can ensure your toppings will most definitely stay in place.